 Whether you have a layover, overnight sleepover or you are just quickly passing through, our Ireland West Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 this airport will be awesome to sleep in BUT it close at night! – valxen88

 NOC Airport Overview

 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Ireland West Airport Knock.

 What to Expect

-The small terminal at Ireland West Airport handles European traffic, primarily with low-cost carriers.
+The small terminal at Ireland West Airport (code: NOC) handles European traffic, primarily with low-cost carriers.
 The airport may be undergoing renovations this year due to recent growth.
 Part of this effort requires that departing passengers (12 years and older) pay a €10 departure fee.
 Facilities include two eateries, an airside bar, a couple shop, and free WiFi.
 For added comfort while you wait, economy class passengers can pay to enter an airport lounge.
 See Airport Lounges in the airport guide below for location and access information.